aejessen/MICB475_Group5/README.md

 - Most people will be working on it Friday it seems
 - Please move old files into "OLD" folder and working files into "WORKING"

+# 13 March 2024 Meeting
+Weekly Update
+- Redid the rarefaction curve and decreased our sampling depth --> made new phyloseq object
+- Completed new alpha/beta diversity tests
+- Completed core microbiome and indicator taxa analyses (genus and species levels)
+- Revised proposal according to Avril's feedback

+Meeting Agenda
+- Review alpha/beta diversity tests
+- Review core microbiome analyses
+- Review ISA
+- Annie spoke with Dr. Sun --> she is strongly recommending that we do a functional analysis given that we have not found any taxonomic patterns
+   - Piecrust??
+- Talk about what should be done moving forward --> have now completed all of our aims

+Meeting Minutes